wp-plugins/wp-theater/readme.txt

 Not right now.
 Single previews, e.g. [vimeo preview], are really only meant as a nice way to link to a video.

-= Can I build a listing from multiple video IDs, e.g. [youtube theater]id1,id2,id3[/youtube]? = Not for now, we suggest using playlists or channels for this task.
+= Can I build a listing from multiple video IDs, e.g. [youtube theater]id1,id2,id3[/youtube]? = Not for now, we suggest using playlists, albums or channels for this task.
 Benifits of both are the ability to add another user's video as well as adding and reordering them directly from YouTube or Vimeo.

 = The autoscrolling is going behind my fixed header.
 How can I fix this = This is a stretch of this plugins scope but there is a possible fix.
-We followed TwentyFourteens method of the body needing to have a "masthead-fixed" class and the main header must have an id of "masthead".
-That's the best we can do.
+We followed TwentyFourteens method of the body element having a "masthead-fixed" class and the main header must have either an id of "masthead" or class of *site-header*.

 = What settings can be changed? =
 Outside of the shortcode's parameters there are settings for you to disable the loaded assets as well setting cache expirations.